 Moreover, nothing in this behavior allows to say that this manufacturer would reduce the life of the product deliberately (a product out of warranty may even have an extraordinary life, who knows ...).

 Section 3.2.
 No update / update not supported by older models

 In the field of mobile phones, I was able to read that the release of new operating systems (iOS, Android, etc.) not compatible with older versions of phones (eg iOS10 is incompatible with iPhone4) would be a another example of "programmed obsolescence".

 Once again, I do not share this opinion.

 First, the update of a device that we bought is not natural: if for commercial reasons the phone manufacturers offer it all, this is not mandatory.

 By the way, I read the article L213-4-1 of the Consumer Code in every way, I can not see an update optional a product could be viewed as a deliberate reduction in the life of a product.

-If a user does not update their phone, the life of their product remains unchanged: therefore, these updates can not be seen as a "scheduled obsolescence".
+If a user does not update his phone, the life of his product remains unchanged: therefore, these updates can not be seen as a "programmed obsolescence".